francislewis/francislewis/README.md

 ### Hey! 👋

-I'm Francis, a physics and philosophy masters student at the University of Bristol.
+I'm Francis, a physics and philosophy graduate from the University of Bristol currently working as a Graduate Software Engineer at Vodafone UK.
 I code Python (and a bit of C) to simulate physics, analyse data and generally make my life easier!
 I'm currently teaching myself more machine learning alongside some other Python based projects.

 #### 🔭 I’m currently working on